Preparing Your Interview Transcripts

 Using Tags for Visualization and Analysis

 Tags are thematic codes that enable powerful visualization and filtering features in your oral history site.
-When you add tags to transcript segments, they become:
+Think of tags as keywords or themes that describe the content of each transcript segment.

-• description: Brief explanation of what the tag represents
+• description: A brief explanation of what this tag represents (shows up in tooltips and helps keep tagging consistent)

 Example filters.csv: